A Trusted Phoenix Personal Injury Law Firm

 It is possible to recover personal injury damages after most types of injuries, including automobile accidents, slip-and-falls, negligent security cases, medical malpractice, injuries caused by defective products, and many other situations where someone else did something wrong or was unreasonably careless in a way that caused you harm.

 It is up to you to take legal action and pursue a personal injury claim if something has happened to you.
 This means filing a case in civil court or, in some cases, negotiating a settlement with the person or entity who was responsible for causing you to suffer the injuries that you experienced.

-Who Can I Sue For My Injuries?
+Who Can I Sue For My Injuries in Arizona?

 When you file a personal injury lawsuit, you can sue any third party who was responsible for causing you to be harmed.
 This could include a careless driver, a doctor who caused you to experience injuries, a property owner who didn’t maintain his space properly or was negligent about security, or any others who behaved in an unreasonably careless or negligent way.

 A Phoenix personal injury attorney can provide you with assistance in determining if a person, company, or government entity was in breach of their legal obligations and is thus liable to you for losses.
 While it is true that you can pursue a claim against companies and government entities, as well as individuals, you should be aware that special rules apply in cases where you pursue legal actions against the government.

 Sovereign immunity doctrines provide limited protections for government agencies and government workers who behave negligently while performing their official duties.
 This rule can limit the circumstances where you can pursue your claim.
 You need to make certain that you work with an experienced attorney who understands how to pursue these types of complicated cases and can help you maximize the chances of getting compensated.

 What if More Than One Person Was Responsible For Causing My Injury?